Guards of Honour (Naples): Formation

-The Regiment of Honour Guards (Reggimento delle Guardie d'Onore) was formed as part of the expansion of the Royal Neapolitan Army under the new King of Naples Joseph Bonaparte, who sought to form a regiment of mounted horse to serve as his personal bodyguards.
+The Regiment of Honour Guards (Reggimento della Guardia d'Onore) was formed as part of the expansion of the Royal Neapolitan Army under the new King of Naples Joseph Bonaparte, who sought to form a regiment of mounted horse to serve as his personal bodyguards.
 When the new King Joachim Murat took his place as King of Naples, he brought along his former personal bodyguards, the Light Horse Lancers Regiment of Berg, which in turn helped provide one squadron (two companies) of the new unit, which had only existed on paper at this point.
 A royal decree of 5 August 1809 created the regiment, which was organised into fourteen 'provincial companies', each named after a region.

 The new regiment's uniform was as follows: Short tailed single breasted coat of scarlet cloth closed down by nine white metal buttons.
 Pale yellow collar with a white buttonhole lace.
 White fringed epaulettes with white shoulder cord on right shoulder.
 On front of collar, yellow piping and nine white tasselled buttonhole laces.
 Yellow pointed cuffs with bearing a white vertical tasselled buttonhole lace.
 Yellow turnbacks.
 Dark azure blue overalls with two broad yellow side bands.
 Polish czapka in pale yellow cloth piped scarlet with black leather crown bearing a sun plate with brass centre stamped with royal cipher and silver rays.
 Green plume with yellow tip.
 Black leather peak with white metal strengthening and white metal chin scales.
 Ochre leatherwork trimmed white.
 Black leather cartridge pouch trimmed with brass and decorated with a brass royal cipher plate.
 Ochre hussar style sword belt trimmed white with S-shaped buckle.
 Light cavalry curved bladed sabre with brass three bars hilt and iron scabbard.
 White sword knot.
 Hungarian saddle covered with light crimson cloth shabraque laced white embroidered with white royal cipher in rear corners.
 Round portmanteau of blue cloth with white laces.

 Trumpeters uniforms consisted of the other ranks' dress in reversed colours, yellow faced scarlet with collar and cuffs trimmed by a livery lace, white and light crimson chequered.